“Nick? Nick. Time to wake up, Nick.”

 “The Pennsylvania State Police report they have extended their search outside the city limits and are following several leads.
 Meanwhile, Kevin Richardson is in reported ‘critical, but stable’ condition after sustaining a gunshot wound to the head.
 Richardson underwent emergency brain surgery on Thursday and remains hospitalized in a coma.
 A representative for the Backstreet Boys refused to comment on Richardson’s chances of recovery, but instead issued the following statement: ‘We thank our fans around the world for their love and prayers during this difficult time.
 At this time, we ask for privacy and prayers for Kevin’s recovery and Nick’s safe return.’”

 As the statement appeared onscreen, Gianna snuck another glance at Joey.
 He was reading the words through narrowed eyes, his jaw tightly clenched.
-As she studied his body language, her heart sunk, and a sick feeling washed over her, as she considered the disturbing possibility: Did he have something to do with this?
+As she studied his body language, her heart sank, and a sick feeling washed over her, as she considered the disturbing possibility: Did he have something to do with this?